huggingface/blog/how-to-train.md

 Over the past few months, we made several improvements to our [`transformers`](https://github.com/huggingface/transformers) and [`tokenizers`](https://github.com/huggingface/tokenizers) libraries, with the goal of making it easier than ever to **train a new language model from scratch**.

-In this post we’ll demo how to train a “small” model (84 M parameters = 6 layers, 768 hidden size, 12 attention heads) – that’s the same number of layers & heads as DistilBERT – on **Esperanto**.
+In this post we will show a demo on how to train a “small” model (84 M parameters = 6 layers, 768 hidden size, 12 attention heads) – that’s the same number of layers & heads as DistilBERT – on **Esperanto**.
 We’ll then fine-tune the model on a downstream task of part-of-speech tagging.

 Esperanto is a *constructed language* with a goal of being easy to learn.
 We pick it for this demo for several reasons:
 - it is a relatively low-resource language (even though it’s spoken by ~2 million people) so this demo is less boring than training one more English model 😁